adobe/aquarium-fish/README.md

 ### To run as a cluster

-Quite the same as running locally, but `--db` should be the actual ip/name endpoint of the host, since it will be used to connect by the other nodes (so 0.0.0.0 will not work here).
-For example if you can connect from outside to the host via `10.0.4.35` - you need to use `10.0.4.35:9001` here.
+**TODO [#30](https://github.com/adobe/aquarium-fish/issues/30):** This functionality is in active development, the available logic can't handle the cluster.

+Just make sure there is a path from one node to at least one another - there is no requirement of seeing the entire cluster for each node, but it need to be able to connect to at least one.
+More visibility is better up to 8 total - because it's the default limit of cluster connections for the node.

 #### Security

-By default Fish generates a simple CA and key/cert pair for Server & Client auth - it just shows the example of cluster communication transport protection via TLS.
-If a CA certificate is not exists - it will be generated, if it exists - generation will be skipped.
+By default Fish generates a simple CA and key/cert pair for Server & Client auth - it just shows the example of cluster communication transport protection via TLS and uses certificate public key as identifier of the cluster node.
+If a CA certificate is not exists - it will be generated.
 If node certificate and key are exists, they will be used, but if not - Fish will try to generate them out of CA cert and key.
-So CA key is not needed if you already generated the node certificate yourself.
+So CA key is not needed for the node if you already generated the node certificate yourself.

 TLS encryption is a must, so make sure you know how to generate a CA certificate and control CA to issue the node certificates.
-Today it's the most secure way to ensure noone will join your cluster without your permission and do not intercept the API & DB communication.
-Separated CA is used to check that the server (or client) is the one is approved.
+Today it's the most secure way to ensure noone will join your cluster without your permission and do not intercept the API & sync communication.
+Separated CA is used to check that the server (or client) is the one is approved in the cluster.

 Maybe in the future Fish will allow to manage the cluster CA and issue certificate for a new node, but for now just check openssl and https://github.com/jcmoraisjr/simple-ca for reference.

 ### Cluster usage

 To initialize cluster you need to create users with admin account and create labels you want to use.
-In order to use the resources manager manually - check the `API` section and follow the next general
+In order to use the resources manager manually - check the `API` section and follow the next general directions:
-directions:

 1. Get your user and it's token
 2. Check the available labels on the cluster (and create some if you need them)
 3. Create Application with description of what kind of resource you need
-4. Check the Status of your application and wait for "ALLOCATED" status
+4. Check the Status of your Application and wait for "ALLOCATED" status
 5. Now resource is allocated, it's all yours and, probably, already pinged you
 6. When you're done - request Application to deallocate the resource
 7. Make sure the Application status is "DEALLOCATED"